 - The first is the archetype of what you should be looking for.
 It has ideal proportions, with table % crown angle, and pavilion angle that qualify it as AGS 0 Ideal.
 It has excellent optical symmetry.
 You can clearly see the 8 arrows radiating from the center in the face-up position.

 - The second is an example of what to avoid.
 Even though it’s GIA Excellent, it has worse proportions that would only qualify it as AGS 3 Good.
-The arrows have disappeared, which leads to less contrast and brilliance.
+The arrows have disappeared, which leads to less scintillation.

 Buy A Diamond That Looks Like This

 Avoid A Diamond That Looks Like This

 A secondary consideration for color is fluorescence.
-It’s often said that fluorescence can potentially improve color.
-In theory, this makes sense because light is an additive color system where blue (fluorescence) + yellow (diamond color) = white.
-However, in practice most viewing conditions (e.g. indoor lighting) do not produce the UV light that activates fluorescence.
+Many other sites claim that fluorescence can potentially improve color.
+This is plausible in theory because light is an additive color system in which blue (fluorescence) + yellow (diamond color) = white.
+However, in practice most viewing conditions (e.g. indoor lighting) do not have UV light that activates fluorescence.
 Since fluorescence is not observed most of the time, you shouldn’t rely on it to improve color.
+Strong fluorescent diamonds can also be overgraded for color, so it’s safer to limit your search to medium and below.

 Using these guidelines, you should be able to find a beautiful diamond that provides the most bang for your buck.
 I’ve tried to make the search process as smooth as possible by highlighting the best cut stones on the diamond price curves.
 Good luck!